BigBrother-666/BoxedVillagers-1.21.4/README.md

 - `/witchdoctor admin`: Admin version of the regular GUI, all costs are free.

 ### Permissions
-- `boxedvillagers.*`: Access to all permissions
+- `boxedvillagers.admin`: Access to all permissions
+- `boxedvillagers.bv`: `/boxedvillagers` permission
+- `boxedvillagers.bv.help`: `/boxedvillagers help` permission
+- `boxedvillagers.bv.rename`: `/boxedvillagers rename` permission
+- `boxedvillagers.bv.give`: `/boxedvillagers give` permission
+- `boxedvillagers.bv.reload`: `/boxedvillagers reload` permission
+- `boxedvillagers.capture`: Allows capturing villagers with scrolls
 - `boxedvillagers.witchdoctor`: `/witchdoctor` permission, also implicitly enables scrolls since the Witch Doctor is the only way to obtain them
 - `boxedvillagers.witchdoctor.advanced`: Allows rearranging and purging of trades in the witchdoctor UI
 - `boxedvillagers.witchdoctor.extract`: Allows extracting and re-inserting of trades in the witchdoctor UI
-- `boxedvillagers.admin`: Allows use of `/bv give` and `/bv cure` and allows opening of the witchdoctor UI in admin mode (with costs disabled)
+- `boxedvillagers.witchdoctor.admin`: Allows usage of `/witchdoctor admin`, which opens a UI where all operations are free

 ### Configurability
 The costs for various operations are fully configurable, supporting basic resource prices as well as integration for economy using Vault.
 Most player-facing strings can be changed using the `strings.yml` file.
 For more information on configuration options, read the comments in `config.yml`.